Pelican + Gitlab CI/CD + Gitlab Pages

 Deploy!

-Note: Gitlab docs also require the repo name to be username.gitlab.io
+Note: Gitlab docs also require the repo name to be username.gitlab.io, for it's artifact to be deployed to gitlab pages.

 Another note: The repo needs to be public for this to work, BUT it can be set up like this:

-is set to Everyone with access
+Just make sure Pages is set to Everyone with access.

 - Commit and push to master 💪